My Life Stories

 I used my camera and telephoto to capture what I saw on a solo four-month, 21K mile road trip (literally) around the USA and Canada that same year.
 During my trip, I took 966 photos (35mm slides).

-In July 2021, I digitized my slides and posted a large collection on my family-only website.
+In July 2021, I digitized my slides and posted a large collection on my family-only website and a small collection in this Flickr album.
 I enjoyed seeing Canada and the USA again through my 23-year old eyes.
 I had not looked at my photos for 40+ years.
 During my trip, I camped in the back of my new Toyota SR5 pickup, which conspicuously shows up in my photos throughout my trip.

 In a nod to my children and especially my grandchildren, who might read this later, I never did the math to calculate what my carbon debt was from my pipeline work and road trip in the 1970s.
 As I grew older and scientists came to better understand climate change, however, I strived to be more responsible.